zenvia/zenvia-openapi-spec/spec/tags/sms.md

-The SMS channel can be used after your activation on Zenvia platform.
+The SMS channel may be used after its activation on [Zenvia platform](https://app.zenvia.com/home/credentials).

 ## SMS sender and recipient